 This apple pie is so tasty.
 And surprisingly easy to make!
 My mom makes this recipe several times a year.
 One of those times is Thanksgiving.
-And even though I'm always so stuffed from all the other delicious food, I always have to eat a slice of this pie.
+And even though I'm always so stuffed from all the other delicious food, I always have to eat a slice (or two!) of this pie.

-- Pie Crust
+- Pie crust/pie dough

 - Apples